Scott Robertson (rugby union): Coaching career

-Robertson became the head coach at Sumner Rugby Club in Christchurch, New Zealand.
-In 2004 he was active in establishing an under 19 team at Sumner.
-Coaches Richard Notley and Paul Fremeaux were appointed.
-The Under 19 side progressed to colts level.
-Ben Richdale, captain of the U.19/Colts was part of the Sumner Wave side that gained promotion to section 1 Canterbury Metro.
+After retiring from playing, Robertson became the head coach at Sumner Rugby Club in Christchurch, New Zealand.
+In 2004 he was active in establishing an under-19 team at Sumner.

-After working as the assistant coach of the Canterbury Rugby Football Union for five years under, respectively, head coaches Rob Penney (2008-2011) and Tabai Matson (2012), Robertson was appointed Canterbury's head coach in 2013, when they won the Final in the Premiership Division of the ITM Cup.
+After working as the assistant coach of Canterbury for five years under head coaches Rob Penney (2008–2011) and Tabai Matson (2012), Robertson was appointed Canterbury's head coach in 2013, when they won the Final in the Premiership Division of the ITM Cup.
 Under his guidance, Canterbury won the competition again in 2015.
+Robertson was also appointed as head coach of the Brazil national rugby union team for the 2012 and 2013 seasons, as part of a partnership between the Brazilian Rugby Union and the Crusaders.

-In 2014, the NZ Rugby Union appointed Robertson as head coach of the New Zealand Under-20 Rugby team, which subsequently won the 2015 World Rugby Under 20 Championship in Italy.
+In 2014, the New Zealand Rugby Union appointed Robertson head coach of the New Zealand Under-20 team, which subsequently won the 2015 World Rugby Under 20 Championship in Italy.

-Robertson coached the New Zealand Under-20 Rugby team to the 2016 World Rugby Under 20 Championship in Manchester, where they failed to make the play-offs.
+Robertson coached the New Zealand Under-20s in the 2016 World Rugby Under 20 Championship in Manchester, where they failed to make the play-offs.

-In June 2016, Robertson was appointed head coach for the Crusaders for the 2017-2019 Super Rugby seasons.
-During the 2017 season Robertson captured a Super Rugby title with a 25-17 victory over the Lions, becoming only the second first-year coach to win a championship after Dave Rennie in 2012 with conference rivals the Chiefs.
-On 4 August 2018 he achieved a second straight Super Rugby title with his Crusaders team again defeating the Lions 37-18, again following in the footsteps of Rennie being the second rookie coach to win 2 titles in 2 seasons.
+In June 2016, Robertson was appointed head coach for the Crusaders for the 2017–2019 Super Rugby seasons.
+During the 2017 season Robertson captured a Super Rugby title with a 25–17 victory over the Lions, becoming only the second first-year coach to win a championship after Dave Rennie in 2012 with conference rivals the Chiefs.
+On 4 August 2018 he achieved a second straight Super Rugby title with his Crusaders team again defeating the Lions 37–18, again following in the footsteps of Rennie being the second rookie coach to win 2 titles in 2 seasons.